Cocoagoat/Nyanpasutats-frontend/README.md

 ![Tier List Expand/Collapse Demo](https://i.imgur.com/8APEnhS.gif)

-2. Add Image - in case a show is missing from the automatically generated tier list (whether because of a bug or because it's a leftover from a previous season), you may add it using via a custom image.
+2. Add Image - in case a show is missing from the automatically generated tier list (whether because of a bug or because it's a leftover from a previous season), you may add the show by adding a custom image (simplest way is to use the image the show has on MAL/Anilist).

 ![Tier List Add Image Demo](https://i.imgur.com/tYaAxRm.gif)